 The long-term goal of parenting should be that our children would be able to govern themselves under God in their thoughts and actions.

 Instead we must be willing and equipped to engage them on various levels of understanding and in various situations.
-While the long-term goal of parenting should be that our children would be able to govern themselves under God in their thoughts and actions, they need physical and intellectual help to follow Christ’s example by growing “in wisdom and stature” (cf. Luke 2:52).
+While the long-term goal of parenting should be that our children would be able to govern themselves under God in their thoughts and actions, they need physical and intellectual help to follow Christ’s example by growing “in wisdom and in stature” (cf. Luke 2:52).

 Parents should answer children according to the depth of their questions and their level of understanding.
 Provide as much truth as they are interested to hear and able to comprehend.
 Consider also the context of the question as you determine how to answer.
 Sometimes answering a question with a question can be helpful because it promotes understanding by both parent and child, especially of underlying assumptions and arguments.